-1. The most important: The Night Watch is not happening in the night.
+1. The Night Watch is not happening at night.

-For hundreds of years, the painting was coated with a dark varnish and dirt, which gave the incorrect impression that it depicted a night scene, leading to the name by which it is now commonly known.
-The varnish was removed in the 1940s, but the title remained.
+For hundreds of years, the painting was coated with a dark varnish and dirt, which misled scholars into thinking that it depicted a nocturnal scene, hence its common title.
+In fact, throughout the centuries the layer of varnish grew so thick that it protected the canvas from a knife attack in 1911.
+The varnish was eventually removed in the 1940s, but the title remained.

-2. The official title of the painting is much longer and complicated.
+2. The official title of the painting is much longer and more complicated.

-By the way, the official version of the title is Militia Company of District II under the Command of Captain Frans Banninck Cocq (Dutch: Schutters van wijk II onder leiding van kapitein Frans Banninck Cocq).
+By the way, the official version of the title is Militia Company of District II under the Command of Captain Frans Banninck Cocq (Dutch: De compagnie van kapitein Frans Banninck Cocq en luitenant Willem van Ruytenburgh maakt zich gereed om uit te marcheren).
 We prefer The Night Watch version.

-4. We don’t know where it was executed.
+4. We don’t know where it was created.

-5. For his work Rembrandt was paid an equivalent of… 726 euros.
+5. For his work, Rembrandt was paid the equivalent of… 726 euros.

 6. It was Rembrandt’s huge success.

-The Kloveniers were happy with the unconventional painting – Rembrandt became a star.
+The commissioners were happy with the unconventional painting and Rembrandt became a star.
 He continued to get commissions from the great and good.
 But after The Night Watch was finished, Rembrandt entered into a decade-long period where he stopped producing portraits and scaled back painting production dramatically.

 7. But what goes around comes around.

-The artist was increasingly extravagant – he owned a grand house and had a grand and very expensive fine-art collection.
+The artist was increasingly extravagant – he owned a grand house on Jodenbreestraat 4 and had a grand and very expensive fine-art collection.
 He was just spending too much and quickly became indebted.
-Also, some researchers see here problems in artist’s private life – his beloved wife Saskia died in 1642, and Titus, their son, died in 1668.
+Also, some researchers see here problems in the artist’s private life – his beloved wife Saskia died in 1642, followed by their son, Titus, in 1668.